How to Tweet

 - Tap on the Tweet compose icon

-- Enter your message, and then tap Tweet.
+- Enter your message (up to 280 characters), and then tap Tweet.

 - A notification will appear in the status bar on your device and will go away once the Tweet successfully sends.